JoinColony/colonyNetwork/docs/_Interface_IColony.md

 |_amount|uint256|Payout amount

-### `setExpenditurePayoutScalar`
+### `setExpenditurePayoutModifier`

-Set the payout scalar on an expenditure slot.
+Set the payout modifier on an expenditure slot.
 Can only be called by Arbitration role.

+*Note: Note that when determining payouts the payoutModifier is incremented by WAD and converted into payoutScalar*

 **Parameters**